Business Executor: Everything You Need to Know

 A business executor is the person legally responsible for distributing the finances of a person who has passed away.3 min read

-A business executor is the person legally responsible for distributing the finances of a person who has passed away.
+A business executor is a person legally responsible for distributing the finances of a person who has passed away.
 This means settling any debts, paying the appropriate taxes, and distributing the remaining assets to the heirs as specified in the will.
 A business executor is also known as a personal representative in some states.

 Overall, being a business executor is a large commitment and should not be taken lightly.